ODonoghueLab/Minardo-Model/README.md

 ```

 ![Clusters](images/Humphrey/humphrey_param.png)
-Fig. 6: Clusters ordered by first event (where the events were calculated parametrically).
-Similarly to Fig. 5, the events (depicted by dots), which are connected via gray dashed lines occur at the same time.
+Fig. 6: Clusters ordered by first event (where the event ordering was calculated parametrically).
+Similarly to Fig. 5, those events which are connected via gray dashed lines do not occur at significantly different times.

 ### 6. Plot clusters using a single hue colour scheme.